A Pool & Safari Day

 We spent most of the day sitting poolside, with gentle Hawaiian music strumming from speakers in the distance.
 Scott and I liberally applied the resort’s thick and cakey sunblock to our faces and bodies until Dave joked we looked ghost-like and ephemeral.
 We lack the thick, leathery hide commonly found on Floridians.
 For lunch, I devoured a delicious grilled shrimp caesar salad and then had fun with AI filters on some of our photos.
 It’s crazy what you can do with AI now.

-We got cleaned up and met in the lobby for our Audubon Society-sponsored bird-watching safari.
-Fitting that we were the only three on the tour.
+Turns out that we were the only three people who booked the tour.
+Fitting.
 It boggles our mind how asocial this resort, island, and dare I say entire state is.
 Everyone on vacation here really is coupled up or part of a family.
 I wish Nick Allen was able to join us on this tour, but it was not to be.

-Our guide, Scott, had a bit of a Billy Corgan vibe.
 After getting into our golf cart, he gave each of us color-coded finger clickers to count specific species of birds, both to keep us engaged but also for science, as our data would be logged in his eBird app for local wildlife organizations.
 Dave suggested a clicker to count the number of times he cleared is throat, seemingly necessary between every sentence.

 By golf cart, we enjoyed a refreshing tour of Turtle Bay Resort’s enormous property, golf course, and surrounding rainforest.
 We ended up counting hundreds of different birds comprising 25 different species, many from Polynesia, India, and Africa, and a few of them critically endangered.
 Most impressive was the albatross, and one of them had a crush on Scott.